UniCausal: Unified Benchmark and Repository for Causal Text Mining: Methodology

 \subsubsection{Causal Text Mining Tasks}

-There are three causal text mining tasks that we focused on, corresponding to the tasks shown in Figure \ref{fig:tasks}: \begin{enumerate}[label=(\Roman*)] \item Sequence Classification: Given an example, does it contain any causal relations? \item Span Detection: Given a causal example, which words in the sentence correspond to the Cause and Effect arguments?
-Identify up to three causal relations and their spans. \item Pair Classification: Given the marked argument or entity pair, are they causally related such that the first argument (\texttt{ARG0}) causes the second argument (\texttt{ARG1})? \end{enumerate}
+There are three causal text mining tasks that we focus on, corresponding to the tasks shown in Figure \ref{fig:tasks}: \begin{enumerate}[label=(\Roman*)] \item Sequence Classification: Given an example, does it contain any causal relations? \item Span Detection: Given a causal example, which words in the input text correspond to the Cause and Effect arguments?
+Identify up to three causal relations and their spans. \item Pair Classification: Given the marked argument or entity pair, are they causally related such that the first argument (\texttt{ARG0}) causes the second argument (\texttt{ARG1})? \end{enumerate} Since pairs can be \emph{Non-causal}, we marked the arguments with \texttt{ARG0} and \texttt{ARG1} instead of \texttt{CAUSE} and \texttt{EFFECT}.

-From our literature review, we believe these tasks are general enough to cover a broad range of causal datasets.
-Additionally, accurate Sequence Classification followed by Span Detection equates to end-to-end causal relation extraction.
-Pair Classification separately investigates presence of causality given argument prompts.